kkdt/sscweb-java-client/README.md

+> Original project exported from a personal subversion server into a git
+> repository, and pushed to Github.
+This is intended to be "notes to myself"
+> because I have trouble remembering what I did the previous day...

 # Satellite Situation Center 2.0 Web Services
 Gradle project that pulls the WSDL from the [Satellite Situation Center](https://sscweb.sci.gsfc.nasa.gov/WebServices/SOAP) interface and builds the necessary client stubs to access the web service.
 The built artifact is a Jar file containing all the generated JAX-WS artifacts.